my-first-pr/hacktoberfest-2018/README.md

 - I share as I learn at [DIY DS](https://www.instagram.com/dodsyourself/) and [DIY CS](https://www.instagram.com/docsyourself/) on instagram.
 - Started from the bottom, now we here: [![github-alt][github-img]](https://github.com/festusdrakon)

+### Firefly

+- New to coding
+- Looking forward to exploring GitHub

 ### Francesco Tabaro

 - Bioinformatics PhD student